-- 85% employees are proud to work for GPT. - All new GPT employees undertook safety leadership training in 2021. - § \$8.2 million corporate community investment in 2021. - Endorsed by Reconciliation Australia to prepare a second Stretch Reconciliation Action Plan (RAP). - Embedded social plans into Retail and Office asset business plans.
+- 85% employees are proud to work for GPT. - All new GPT employees undertook safety leadership training in 2021. - § \$8.2 million corporate community investment in 2021. - Denotes the second stretch Reconciliation Australia to prepare a second Stretch Reconciliation Action Plan (RAP). - Dembedded social plans into Retail and Office asset business plans.